Catholic Church sex abuse cases in the United States: Charter for the Protection of Children and Young People

 In June 2002, the USCCB unanimously promulgated a Charter for the Protection of Children and Young People, sometimes referred to as the Dallas Charter.
 The charter committed the Catholic Church in the U.S. to the goal of providing a "safe environment" for all children and youth participating in activities sponsored by the Church.
 To accomplish this, the U.S. bishops pledged to establish uniform procedures for handling sex-abuse allegations against lay teachers in Catholic schools, parish staff members, coaches and other people who represent the Church to young people.

 The thrust of the charter was the adoption of a "zero tolerance" policy for sexual abuse.
 The USCCB instituted reforms to prevent future abuse by requiring background checks for Church employees.
 They now require dioceses faced with an allegation to alert the authorities, conduct an investigation and remove the accused from duty.
 An audit of the Charter was completed in 2010.

-In June 2014, the chairman of the USCCB's National Review Board reported that Conley's diocese and three eparchies had yet to comply with the USCCB's charter requiring every diocese to submit its procedures for the protection of children to the Review Board for an audit.
+In June 2014, the chairman of the USCCB's National Review Board reported that Bishop James Conley's Lincoln Diocese and three eparchies had yet to comply with the USCCB's charter requiring every diocese to submit its procedures for the protection of children to the Review Board for an audit.